mwiecksosa/mwiecksosa.github.io/index.md

 - Deep Granger causality testing for multimodal time series with transformers (with Aaditya Ramdas).
 - Invariant causal prediction for nonstationary nonlinear time series (with Aaditya Ramdas).
 - Simulation-based inference through random features (with Cosma Shalizi).
-- How foundation models learn temporal dependencies in practice (with Tom Zhang* and Chad Schafer).
+- How foundation models learn temporal dependencies in practice, with comparisons to additive models (with Tom Zhang* and Chad Schafer).

 \* Denotes students advised.